heyitsaamir/blog/_posts/branded-types.md

 We use this technique across the codebase at my company.
 We use it for:

-1. entity ids (there is no point in comparing `UserId` and `ComopanyId` since they are always a disjoineted set).
+1. entity ids (there is no point in comparing `UserId` and `CompanyId` since they are always a disjoineted set).
 2. data that has a unique format for data transmission (like date strings)
 3. metrics (weight metrics should never really be compared against spatial metrics)